Rights and Responsibilities

 - Appeal – To appeal a decision of a hearing officer or judicial board except when admitting guilt and minimum sanction is given.

-The Dean of Students has the right to overturn a decision of the University Judicial Officer, the University Disciplinary Panel, the Housing Review Panel and/or the Sexual Misconduct Panel if he/she feels a decision undermined the integrity of the student judicial process.
+The Vice President for Enrollment Management has the right to overturn a decision of the University Judicial Officer, the University Disciplinary Panel, the Housing Review Panel and/or the Sexual Misconduct Panel if he/she feels a decision undermined the integrity of the student judicial process.
 The Provost has the right to overturn a decision of the Academic Review Panel.
 All appeals end with the Vice President of Student Affairs or the Provost.

 Residential Community Standards